-→ Your project is transferred and may be executed in the CPU after transfer.
+\rightarrow Your project is transferred and may be executed in the CPU after transfer.

-5.10.3 Transfer via MMC
+5.10.3 Transfer via memory card

-The MMC (Memory Card) serves as external transfer and storage medium.
-There may be stored several projects and sub-directories on a MMC storage module.
+The memory serves as external transfer and storage medium.
+There may be stored several projects and sub-directories on a memory card.
 Please regard that your current project is stored in the root directory and has one of the following file names: